ladisk/LDAQ/docs/source/index.rst

 - `National Instruments <https://github.com/ladisk/LadiskDAQ/blob/master/Showcase%20-%20National%20Instruments.ipynb>`_
 - `Serial communication <https://github.com/ladisk/LadiskDAQ/blob/master/Showcase%20-%20Serial.ipynb>`_

+To quickly add acquisition code to your project, go to the :doc:`snippets` page, where you can copy and paste the code you need.

 For the more in-depth documentation, start with the :doc:`simple_start` page.

 .. toctree::